eejdoowad/mosi/README.md

 ## get - sends a message to target node(s) and receives the reponse

 `get` sends a message to target node(s) and returns a promise for an array of responses from every messaged node.
-The arguments of `get` are identical to the arguments of `msg`, A response is an object which will have exactly one of two properties: `v` and `e`. `v` is short for value, which will be set to the value returned by the target node's action handler. `e` is short for error, and will be set if something went wrong retreiving the response.
+The first arguments of `get` are identical to the argumentss of `msg`, but an optional third argument `timeout` specifies how many milliseconds to wait for the response before a timeout exception is thrown.
+The default timeout is 5 seconds.
+A response is an array of objects, one per target node.
+Each object has exactly one of two properties: `v` and `e`. `v` is short for value, which will be set to the value returned by the target node's action handler. `e` is short for error, and will be set if something went wrong retreiving the response.

 ```javascript
 // get returns a promise of an array of results